jrstevenjlab/jrstevenjlab.github.io/bylaws.md

 2. Every person who is a member of the Collaboration at the time the ballot is opened is eligible to participate in the election.
 3. Ballots shall remain open for a minimum of two weeks or ten business days (whichever is longer) after the initial announcement is distributed to the collaboration.
 4. Unless otherwise speciﬁed, “two-thirds vote” or “majority vote” implies two-thirds or a majority of those who cast a vote.
 An abstention does not count as a vote.
 5. No election result is valid unless a quorum of the Collaboration participates in the election.
-An eligible voter may participate in an election but not vote by using the electronic ballot to register his or her abstention.
+An eligible voter may participate in an election but not vote by using the electronic ballot to register their abstention.
 6. A quorum is deﬁned as more than 50% of eligible voters.

 ## [C Modiﬁcation of Bylaws](#C) (Adopted: November 2, 2009)
 {: #C }
 The following procedure shall be used to modify or amend these bylaws.
-1. Any collaboration member wishing to initiate a modiﬁcation of or amendment to the bylaws should notify the chair of the Collaboration Board of his or her intent.
+1. Any collaboration member wishing to initiate a modiﬁcation of or amendment to the bylaws should notify the chair of the Collaboration Board of their intent.
 2. The Collaboration Board will discuss the request and, if it determines that modiﬁcations are necessary, draft a revision of the bylaws.
 3. Revisions to the bylaws must be approved by a two-thirds vote of the Collaboration.